PfGAnalytics/Wellbeing-Dashboard/README.md

 ### How do we fix the navy oval on the subpopulation charts if it displays incorrectly?

 Since we altered the navy oval to simply be a png sourced from the img folder, this process is far simpler than it once was.
 In `renderPopup()`, there is a section that starts with ```const chart_config = {```.
 Again under this section, there is a portion that begins ```beforeDraw(chart)```.
-The values to control the navy oval are here - ```const width =```, ```const height =```, ```const x =``` and ```let y =``` control the width, height, horizontal position and vertical postion respectively.
+The values to control the navy oval are here - ```const width =```, ```const height =```, ```const x =``` and ```let y =``` control the width, height, horizontal position and vertical position respectively.
 If altering width and height, do so in a way that maintains the current or a similar ratio, otherwise the image will appear stretched or squashed.

 This section also contains an if statement (starting ```if totalChars > 300```) - this looks at the number of characters in the legend and adjusts the position of the navy oval accordingly.
 It may be necessary to add new else ifs to this statement, or adjust the boundaries at which the positions are changed if legend contents change significantly.

 #### If the navy oval appears in the downloads

-The disapperance of the navy oval in the downloaded images is a little bit of visual trickery - it's actually just covered by a white rectangle!
+The disappearance of the navy oval in the downloaded images is a little bit of visual trickery - it's actually just covered by a white rectangle!
 Therefore, if a little bit of the navy oval appears in a download, you just need to adjust the white rectangle to cover it properly.
 Position is controlled by ```const maskTop``` and vertical height by ```const maskHeight```.
 If there is a lot of variation between indicators it may be necessary to add an if statement in the same way as the navy oval is positioned, but so far adjusting the vertical height has been sufficient.

 ### How do we fix broken data downloads?
 If data downloads are not working as expected, first refer to the [Troubleshooting Javascript](#troubleshooting-javascript) section for general debugging steps.